viraj-nikam/canvas/readme.md

 $post = Canvas\Models\Post::with('user', 'tags', 'topic')->firstWhere('slug', $slug);
 ```

-> **Important:** In the same method that returns a post, make sure you fire the `PostViewed` event, or else a view/visit will not be recorded.
+> **Important:** In the same method that returns a post, make sure you include the `PostViewed` event, or else a
+> view/visit will not be recorded.

 ```php
 event(new Canvas\Events\PostViewed($post));